 NRC Environment Award

-Northland Regional Councillor Joe Carr presented the award and a $1400 cheque (GST exclusive) to students at a special Thursday 16 August celebration assembly at school.
-The money will go towards creating an improved access pathway to link the school’s sensory garden used by special needs students with the rest of the school grounds.
-It would also be used to replenish the sensory garden.
-Sixty-five students aged 11 to 17 in years seven to 13 are involved.
+Northland Regional Councillor Joe Carr presented the award and a $1400 cheque to students at a special celebration assembly at school.
+The money went towards creating an improved access pathway to link the school’s sensory garden used by special needs students with the rest of the school grounds.
+It was also used to replenish the sensory garden.
+Sixty-five students aged 11 to 17 (Years 7 – 13) were involved.

 Okaihau College has now won six Northland Regional Council Environmental Curriculum Awards worth $6701.68 since 1996 – Sensory Garden (2012) $1400, Sensory Garden (2011) $1150, Whakarongorua herb garden and Te Waharoa o Okaihau ( 2009) $1422.36, Herb Boxes and Flax Garden (2008) $1050, Quiet Area Garden Design ; (2007) $679.32 and Water Quality Testing (1996) $1000.